Suspect in $600,000 Paradise Valley jewelry theft cases arrested

 (Paradise Valley Police Department)

-PHOENIX — A man suspected of stealing $600,000 in jewelry was arrested last week, according to Paradise Valley police.
+PHOENIX — A man suspected of stealing more than $600,000 in jewelry in Paradise Valley last year was arrested last week, authorities said.

-On Thursday, PVPD detectives and Phoenix police officers executed a search warrant and arrested said burglar, John Nishke III at his home in Phoenix without incident.
+John Nishke III was taken into custody without incident Thursday at his Phoenix residence, the Paradise Valley Police Department announced.

-In October and November of 2022, the Mountain Shadows Communities was hit by a serial burglar who stole multiple items of high-end jewelry.
+Detectives identified Nishek as the suspect in a 2022 serial burglary case involving high-end jewelry.

-Paradise Valley Police Department Criminal Investigations Unit detectives followed up on the case and were able to identify the burglar, officials said.
+The crimes occurred last October and November in Paradise Valley’s Mountain Shadows area, near Lincoln Drive and 56th Street, police said.

-Nishke was booked into the Maricopa County Jail pending multiple charges of burglary, trafficking stolen property and criminal trespassing, authorities said.
+After his arrest, Nishke he was booked into Maricopa County Jail on counts of burglary, trafficking in stolen property and criminal trespass.

 Law enforcement is reminding residents to close garages when not in use, lock their doors and set alarms.